doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 There are several ways to bind a data source to a component:

 * Drag it from the Data Source section and drop it on a component
-* Entering the name of the data source in the Properties panel > Data source
+* Enter the name of the data source in the Properties panel > Data source

 ## Events, methods and class functions